 Arc de Triomphe

 - At the beginning of the Champs-Elysees, is the Arche de Triomphe.
-The arch was built in the early 1800’s as a monument for those who fought in the Grande Army for France.
+The arch was built in the early 1800’s as a monument for those who fought for France in the Grande Army.
 At the base lies the tomb of the unknown soldier.

 Place de la Concorde